llafuente/class/README.markdown

 * Do not provide private/protected properties (do not want to use eval).
 * Proxy resilient (mostly...)
-* Proper typeof and instanceof.
+* Proper Typeof and Instanceof.
 * Many Object enhacements without messing propotypes
 * Function enhacements but this time, in the prototypes for easy to use.